SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_2_17.png)

-<br> Clear the content and paste the contents of the `gwsample-basic.YAML` file from the resources folder.
+<br> Clear the content and paste the contents of the `gwsample-basic.YAML` file from the [resources](/exercises/ex5/resources) folder.

 ![](/exercises/ex5/images/ex5_2_18.png)

 <br> Pay close attention to the snippet in the enhanced YAML.
 You will see that we have a new segment for the `Accept-Encoding` header that accepts values only specified in the containing `enum`.
-We accept `gzip`, `deflate` and a combination with both these together.
-We have entirely eliminated `br`.
+We accept `gzip`, `deflate`, and a combination of both these together.
+We have eliminated `br`.
-<br> Save the definition and 'Swtich to API Details'.
+<br> Save the definition and 'Switch to API Details'.

 ![](/exercises/ex5/images/ex5_2_19.png)